freesewing/markdown/dev/editors/markdown/tables/en.md

 | Mixture | Two or more substances that are not chemically united, such as air |
 | Solution | A uniform mixture of varying proportions of a solvent and a solute |

-You can change the alignment of the columns by using a colon (`:`) on the line below the colum title:
+You can change the alignment of the columns by using a colon (`:`) on the line below the column title:

 ```md
 | Align-right | Align-center |